web-atoms/samples/docs/general/introduction.md

 ```

-Writing `this["cancelToken"]` prevents binding to refresh token again.

 ### CachedWatch decorator for async properties

 The only problem with `async` property is, every time you read it, it will execute remote request, so we recommend using `@CachedWatch` decorator instead of `@Watch`.
 It will return cached last promise unless any of referenced parameters were modified.